epam/NGB/docs/md/user-guide/um-permissions.md

 The permissions on the object could be granted to the user in one of the following ways:
 - the system has a "default" system role or users' group.
 This type of the system roles/groups assigned by default once a new user is created;
 - assigned user groups or system roles where each member has the same permissions for specific objects;
-- granted permissions for specific user.
+- granted permissions for the specific user.

-*The priority of the permissions granted for specific object explicitly is higher than the group or role permissions, e.g. if a basic user is included into the group that doesn't have an access to some file/dataset but he has permissions explicitly defined for himself that allow him to work with that file/dataset, he will have an access to it.*

 To open the form for changing permissions on the specific object (file or dataset) click right mouse-button on its name when hover over it in **Datasets list**, e.g.: